modaniff/modaniff/README.md

 - Interested in Web Development and Programming
 - Learning Database Management and Data Mining
 - Exploring Laravel, MySQL, GitHub, and Machine Learning
-- Hobby: Playing Football, Futsal, and Other Sports
+- Hobby : Playing Football, Futsal, and Other Sports
-- Dream Career: Joining the Indonesian Navy
+- Dream Career : Joining the Indonesian Navy
 - Always Learning New Things and Smile

 ---